Lolzkitso/old-roblox-gui/README.md

 # Installation!

 To install the Old Roblox Gui, first:
+- Find the version you want
-- Download the Roblox file provided.
+- Download the Roblox file provided
-- Enter Roblox Studio
+- Enter Roblox Studio; Enter a game
 - Right Click > Insert > Insert From File...
 - Import the File, and it should work!

 From here you should be done with installing and the file should show up.
 (If not, please open an [Issue](https://github.com/Lolzkitso/old-roblox-gui/issues/new)).

 # Credits!
-- P0s_0 for the old Leaderboard!
+- P0s_0 for creating the old Leaderboard!